A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Ask to sit on the side facing the mountains to watch the sunset.
 The other side overlooks the cathedral and is a good option if it's cloudy or it's already dark and you want to see the cathedral lit up.

 La Posadita - located right next to Quince, and by right next to I mean you could throw a lime on their patio.
 La Posadito is perfect if you want a casual vibe.
-The guacamole was one of my favorites from our trip and they are known for their frozen pina coladas.
+The guacamole is one of my favorites and they are known for their frozen pina coladas.

 Luna Rooftop (at Rosewood San Miguel)- this is the one rooftop that offers a different view than the rest of the rooftops listed.
 Instead of being in the center of the city and nestled right next to the cathedral...Luna rooftop is just outside Centro and offers views of the city center and cathedral from afar.

-I will say, this is the most expensive place for drinks and appetizers (think $10 to $14 vs. $6 to $8), but I still think it's worth at least one visit for a different view and perspective.
+I will admit, this is the most expensive place for drinks and appetizers (think $18 to $23 vs. $11 to $17), but I still think it's worth at least one visit for a different view/perspective.

 I would stick to drinks and skip the food.
 Not only are prices higher here, but the food is also better at the other places listed.

-La Unica - beautiful views overlooking the city center and cathedral paired with an extensive drink menu, eight different types of tacos to choose from, among other classic Mexican dishes.
+La Unica - beautiful views overlooking the city center and cathedral, paired with an extensive drink menu, eight different types of tacos to choose from, among other classic Mexican dishes.
 The chocolate bomb dessert was pretty darn good.
-La Unica had a definite party atmosphere to it without being too over the top.
+La Unica had a party atmosphere without being too over the top.

 La Azotea - a great rooftop spot for lunch.
-The jicama tacos are incredible...one of the best things I ate on the trip.
-It was more like a sushi roll taco than a true taco with fried leeks, crispy shrimp, and spicy mayo.
+The jicama tacos are SO good.
+It's more like a sushi roll taco than a true taco with fried leeks, crispy shrimp, and spicy mayo.

-This was one of the best meals of the trip.
-The courtyard is gorgeous and the service is outstanding.
-I only wish I didn't eat the night before so I could have enjoyed more of the stations!
+This was one of the best meals during both our trips.
+The courtyard is gorgeous, and the service is outstanding.

-Lavanda Cafe - the best coffee shop in San Miguel de Allende (don't worry I tried them all and will be publishing a San Miguel coffee shop post soon).
-I visited Lavanda at least once a day.
+Lavanda Cafe - the best coffee shop in San Miguel de Allende (don't worry, I tried them all and will be publishing a San Miguel coffee shop post soon).
+I visited Lavanda at least once a day during both trips to SMA.

 Try the lavender latte, or my personal favorite, the mareado lavanda.
 This drink took me back to my espresso freddo days in Greece.
 Frothed espresso, poured over ice, with lavender and a touch of brown sugar.

 Andy's Taco Cart - I can't not include Andy's taco cart when discussing San Miguel de Allende restaurants...even if it's not technically a restaurant.
-Andy's by far was Jake's favorite.
-I say Jake because it was Jake's mission on this trip to try all the top taco carts.
+Andy's was, by far, Jake's favorite taco cart.
+I say Jake because it was Jake's mission on our first trip to try all the top taco carts.

 Not only is Andy beyond friendly, but his el pastor tacos truly were the best.
 The cart opens up at 7:00 pm and can be found on the corner of Hidalgo and Insurgentes.
 In fact, these tacos were so delicious, Jake would often get an "after-dinner" snack on our way back to the hotel.